Open Government Partnership and National Action Plan

 People are demanding transparency, accountability, access to information and competent service delivery from their governments.
 They also expect policies and services to be tailored to their needs and address their concerns.

-Open government - the opening up of government processes, proceedings, documents and data for public scrutiny and involvement - is now considered as a fundamental element of a democratic society.
-Both greater transparency and public participation can not only lead to better policies and services, they can also promote public sector integrity, which is essential to regaining the trust of citizens in the neutrality and reliability of public administrations.
+Greater government transparency and public participation in policy development can lead to better policies and services.
+These Open Government initiatives can also promote public sector integrity, which is essential to building the trust of citizens in the neutrality and reliability of public administration.

 The Supreme Court of Western Australia noted in Water Corporation v McKay [2010] WASC 210 per Martin J at paragraph 38 that the objects of the FOI Act ‘form the essential bedrock of open, democratic government whose policy importance cannot be overstated’.